 Huckabee almost tied with Mitt Romney in a poll out today in Iowa.

-I know it's not December yet, and this is just a poll, but he is moving up, and so the Republican other candidates are going to start attacking him now.
+I know it's not December yet, this is just a poll, but he is moving up.

-He did in his book too.
+He did in his book, too.

-He admitted that he had uh tried cocaine in the speech here, he admits to consuming adult beverages and uh you know flirting with illegal drugs.
+He admits to consuming adult beverages and flirting with illegal drugs.

-Uh Rudy Giuliani has come out and practically defended him.
+Rudy Giuliani has come out and practically defended him.

 Oh, come on.

-Everybody we the the days of having somebody with perfect life, a perfect past, those days are over.
+The days of having somebody with perfect life, a perfect past, those days are over.

-That's before the Clintons get it up.
+Before the Clintons get it.

-Remember what's what's going on here.
+Remember what's going on here.

-I know he he talked about it in his book, but you remember Robert Novak's piece from last Sunday.
+I know he talked about it in his book, but remember Robert Novak's piece from last Sunday: the Clintons have scandalous information on Obama, but they're not going to use it.

 And in the process of saying that, they're using it.